A practical guide to understanding and using the Peaky Flexers electricity market model

 For those who want the mathematics, here is the LP formulation.
 The model maximises:

 Where b indexes blocks, i indexes sub-blocks within each block, t indexes demand tiers, h are hours, K are capacity variables, and C are capital costs.
+Csto_pw and Csto_en are derived from the connection and cell CapEx inputs using the CRF.
+The factor 1000 converts GWh into MWh in the flow terms; the factor 106 converts GW/GWh into kW/kWh in the capital terms.
 The variable cost of gas includes any carbon adder: cgasvar = variable_cost + carbon_price × emission_factor.

 Subject to (for all sub-blocks b,i):